Edge of Tomorrow: Visual effects

 Nine companies handled the visual effects for Edge of Tomorrow under VFX supervisor Nick Davis.
 Davis worked with the crew of The Third Floor on the film's previsualization process.
 Sony Pictures Imageworks (SPI) worked on the first two acts of the film and created over 400 shots, including photorealistic environments, battle scenes, and computer-generated creatures and characters.
-One major shot involved covering London Heathrow Airport with military troops, vehicles, and aircraft; SPI split some of the work with RodeoFX.
-Cinesite joined late in the production and developed 221 shots for ten key sequences, with 189 appearing in the final cut.
+One major shot involved covering London Heathrow Airport with military troops, vehicles, and aircraft; SPI split some of the work with Framestore.
+Cinesite joined in production and developed 221 shots for ten key sequences, with 189 appearing in the final cut.

 Designers created the alien Mimics to look different from any terrestrial animal.
 Davis and Liman favored an early model composed primarily of tentacles.
 SPI's Dan Kramer described its appearance as "heavy black spaghetti" and noted that the modelers faced a challenge creating the tentacled creatures.
 A technical animator created an Autodesk Maya plugin that made the movement of each tentacle independent.
 Since Liman did not want the Mimics to look "too organic or terrestrial", Imageworks' artists devised the idea of making the aliens out of an obsidian-like material, "basically a glass that could cut".
 Various debris was incorporated within the tentacles to give the creature a sense of weight and fast movement.
 The Alphas were given a definable head area to show their status as more sentient, while receiving a different color and a bigger size compared to the Mimic grunts.
-Cinesite created the mechanical Mimics used in the training areas, while MPC created the Omega in a digital environment into which the effects artists composited underwater footage filmed at Leavesden's water tank.
+Cinesite created the mechanical Mimics used in the training areas, while Moving Picture Company (MPC) created the Omega in a digital environment into which the visual effects artists composited underwater footage filmed at Leavesden's water tank.